What is hacktivism?

 From Anonymous to Omega, here’s everything you need to know about hackers with a conscience

-The term ‘hacktivism’ originated in the mid-90s when it was first coined by Omega, a member of the retro hacking group Cult of the Dead Cow.
-However, it wasn’t until the 2010s that it truly gained notoriety.
+The term "hacktivism' was first coined in the 90s by Omega, a member of the retro hacking group Cult of the Dead Cow.
+But it wasn't until the 2010s that it truly gained notoriety, in no small part due to Anonymous.

 The history of hacktivism